Will von Behr

 Anna Dorothea Ker

-Writer and editor by day, law student by moonlight, Anna threads together diverse interests across the cultural spectrum from her current base in Berlin – and wherever her travels take her.
+Anna is a writer and editor who threads together diverse interests across the cultural spectrum from her current base in Berlin – and wherever her travels take her.
 Her favourite place to think is en route, preferably with a view to the open sky.
 She previously served as Senior Editor at iGNANT and Editor-in-Chief at Cee Cee Berlin.

 After studying Art, English Literature and History of Art at Harrow College of Art, Lancaster University and Reading University, Stella moved to Athens from London in 1994.
 She has worked in journalism (as Arts editor at Athens News and English editor at The Art Magazine), and has contributed articles to publications such as Athens Insider magazine, and Neos Kosmos newspaper.
 Stella has also worked as a translator and exhibition organizer, and runs the site Art Scene Athens.